Art Society encourages the Northwestern community

-1) All entries should be brought to the Media Center located inside the J.W.
-Martin Library.
-If you live out of town, you may mail the pieces to Angelia Case, NWOSU Library, 709 Oklahoma Blvd.
+1) All entries should be brought to the Library and you will be directed to the room to leave your pieces.
+If you live out of town, you may mail the pieces to Angelia Case, NWOSU, FA 211, 709 Oklahoma Blvd.
 You must provide the postage to return the piece to you, or come by the office to pick it up.

-3) All photos must be matted or mounted.
+4) All photographs must be matted or mounted.
 No frames will be allowed.
 No exceptions.

-4) No kits are allowed - all work must be original.
+5) No kits are allowed - all work must be original including cartoon/comic characters.

 Matting/mounting can be purchased for a reasonable fee at the frame shop in downtown Alva, or empty mats may be purchased at a local discount store.
-Boards for mounting may be purchased on campus at the Media Center inside the J.W.
-Martin Library.
+Some matting/mounting boards may be purchased through the NWOSU Art Society.
+Contact Angelia Case, FA 211, firstname.lastname@example.org for more information.

 Questions may be sent to: email@example.com